26 Apr Shipping Rates: Pricing Guide to Understand Shipping

 With the above knowledge in hand, take a look at your shipping process throughout your entire supply chain to see where you may be able to make improvements.
 Minor adjustments can lead to big savings over time.
 Check out the tips below, and as always, let us know if we can help.

 Contracted Rates vs Spot Market

-Limit your Brokers
+Limit your Truckload Brokers

-When multiple brokers are searching for trucks to fill your request, the truck drivers can realize different brokers are asking for the same load.
+When multiple brokers are looking for trucks to fill your request, the truck drivers can realize different brokers are asking for the same load.
 This creates a bidding war against yourself!
 Limit how many brokers you work with to protect yourself from bidding against yourself.

 Control your Dimensions

 When shipping LTL, control your dimensional weight by not adding anything to the top of your shipment, for example a “Do Not Stack” cone, unless your shipment absolutely needs it.
 Your shipment will be measured from the floor to the top of the cone and you will be charged for the extra space.